 From the kitchen sink, downstream of the trap, the piping generally disappears into the wall behind the cabinet.
 The piping will run horizontally to a tee.
 From the tee, the pipe will become vertical.
 Gravity will lead water down from the branch of the tee.
 And, air will flow in from above the tee, through the sewer or plumbing vent.

-The use of 90 degree bends should be avoided where possible.
+The use of 90-degree bends should be avoided where possible.
 Limit to necessary use.
-And try to fit in long turn 90 degree bends where possible.
-What occurs is, the grey water from the kitchen sink becomes vented when it drops through the branch of the tee.
-However, the ventilation is lost as soon as the waste water piles in the 90 degree bend after dropping from the tee.
+And try to fit in long turn 90-degree bends where possible.
+What occurs is, that the grey water from the kitchen sink becomes vented when it drops through the branch of the tee.
+However, the ventilation is lost as soon as the wastewater piles in the 90-degree bend after dropping from the tee.
 From there, the grey water, levels out and is now vented from the air in the sewer.
 But, then there is a second horizontal drop where the water meets another 90 bend.
 The water will level off and then travel to the sewer.

-You may be wondering why the 90 degree bends are a problem.
-The answer is, the vent is choked off, water stops flowing until the air inside the pipe can vent it.
-The waste water may carry debris that will lodge itself in the bends of the pipe or in imperfect pitched pipe.
-Once this occurs, the build up will become a restriction and then, eventually a blockage.
+You may be wondering why the 90-degree bends are a problem.
+The answer is, that the vent is choked off, and water stops flowing until the air inside the pipe can vent it.
+The wastewater may carry debris that will lodge itself in the bends of the pipe or imperfectly pitched pipe.
+Once this occurs, the build-up will become a restriction and then, eventually a blockage.

-Where possible, use 45 degree bends to move the sewage through vertical to horizontal transitions.
+Use 45-degree bends to move the sewage through vertical to horizontal transitions where possible.
 This allows the vent line to be maintained.
 Also, determine the amount of volume that will pass from the sink.
-The standard for drains found in a home is based on a 1 1/4" to 11/2" drain from the fixture.
-Your drainage line should be 11/2" to 2" diameter, depending on the use.
-If you are piping a bathroom sink drain, you can reliably use 11/2" drain pipe to discharge water from the sink to the sewer.
-If you are piping a kitchen sink with more than one compartment, be sure to drain each compartment to an 11/2" pipe then to a larger pipe when branching to the other compartments.
-This will allow air flow to continue when two compartments drain simultaneously.
+The standard for drains found in a home is based on a 1 1/4″ to 11/2″ drain from the fixture.
+Your drainage line should be 11/2″ to 2″ in diameter, depending on the use.
+Suppose you are piping a bathroom sink drain.
+In that case, you can reliably use an 11/2″ drain pipe to discharge water from the sink to the sewer.
+If you are piping a kitchen sink with more than one compartment, be sure to drain each compartment to an 11/2″ pipe then to a larger pipe when branching to the other compartments.
+This will allow airflow to continue when two compartments drain simultaneously.